philc/book-notes/business/paul graham essays.md

 ## The other half of "artists ship" (Nov 2008)

 * "It's natural for organizations to learn from mistakes.
-The problem is, people who propose new checks almonst never conisder that the check itself has a cost."
+The problem is, people who propose new checks almost never consider that the check itself has a cost."
 * "At big companies, software has to go through various approvals before it can be launched.
 And the cost of doing this can be enormous -- in fact, discontinuous."
   * Meaning, it gets so annoying to release something that the SWE quits and leaves for a startup.